lucadurante0907/iptool/README.md

-Source code for a simple IPTABLEs parser
+Source code for a simple IPTABLES parser